dr010001111/devrant-pwa/README.md

-# devRant PWA
+# devRant PWA (UNOFFICIAL)

-[devRant](https://devrant.com/) as a progressive web application.
+[devRant](https://devrant.com/) as progressive web application.
 The primary goal of this project is to provide an alternative, future-proof client to the existing applications.
 In the course of the implementation, the existing problems of the currently official applications are to be solved and if necessary improved.

+THIS PROJECT IS MAINTED BY THE COMMUNITY AND **NOT** OFFICIALY SUPPORTED BY DEVRANT.

 A few of them are as following:
 - No more random crashes